Corollarium/localtls/README.md

 You should renew keys once a month, according to the recommendation of Let's Encrypt.
 Run this with the proper domain:

+`python3 certbotdns.py wildcard yourdomain.net email@yourdomain.net`

-`python3 certbotdns.py renovate yourdomain.net email@yourdomain.net`
+If you wish to generate a certificate for the naked domain `python3 certbotdns.py wildcard yourdomain.net email@yourdomain.net`

 Here's a cron line to run it monthly:

-`0 0 1 * * python3 /path/to/certbotdns.py renovate yourdomain.net email@yourdomain.net`
+`0 0 1 * * python3 /path/to/certbotdns.py wildcard yourdomain.net email@yourdomain.net`

 # Using this in your webservice

-We at [Corollarium](https://corollarium.com) provide a public DNS server that can be freely used by anyone at [TODO].
+We at [Corollarium](https://corollarium.com) are using it at [videowall.online](http://videowall.online).
 It's used in our [video wall](https://softwarevideowall.com).

 You should fetch the keys remotely before you open your webservice.
 Keys are valid for three months, but renewed every month.
 If your service runs continuously for longer than that you should either restart the service or make it poll and replace the keys every 24h or so.